saish9901/Asset-Ledger/README.md

 Open [http://localhost:5173](http://localhost:5173).

-> The app generates 200,000 fake records on first load (~150–200ms).
-Subsequent visits use the cached dataset.
+> The app generates 200,000 fake records on first load.
+This takes **1–3 seconds** depending on your machine — each record requires several Faker calls (company name, person name, date), so it adds up.
+You'll see the exact time logged in the browser console: `[mockData] Dataset generation: Xms`.
+After the first load, the dataset is cached in memory and reused instantly for every search, filter, and sort — no re-generation.

 ## Building for Production